wertylop5/graphics_final/README.md

 Animation was not tested with this.
 However, given the amount of time needed to generate one frame, animation is not recommended.

+There are supports for multiple lightings, but these supports were never tested.
+Thus, some of the lightings in my_main.c are not features.

+# Methodology
+For the vertex normal, a hashtable was created using UTHASH which can incorporate any C structure.
+The hashtable's main functions are finding and adding vertices.
+By iterating through a triangle's points, the hashtable can determine the vertex normal corresponding to the set of triangular coordinates.

 # Bugs
 * The front polygon of boxes doesn't render
 * There are some artifacts on the reflection of the torus